grucloud/grucloud/docusaurus/docs/k8s/K8sGettingStarted.md

 ### Update

-Now that the initial deployment is successful, some changes will be made, For instance, let's change the Nginx container version, located at [config.js](https://github.com/grucloud/grucloud/blob/main/examples/k8s/tuto1/config.js).
+Now that the initial deployment is successful, some changes will be made, for instance, let's change the Nginx container version, located at [config.js](https://github.com/grucloud/grucloud/blob/main/examples/k8s/tuto1/config.js).

 > Browse the list of Nginx images at https://hub.docker.com/_/nginx